 - Hosted mandatory training for all INSTAARs in creating an inclusive environment, led by Paradigm IQ.

 - Helped set up a welcome event for newcomers which mapped out INSTAAR’s context within the campus community and introduced resources available to members.
-The event will be repeated each year, changing in response to feedback from participants.
+The event will be changed each year in response to feedback from participants.

 - Organized implicit bias training on Skillsoft.

-- Drafted an INSTAAR code of conduct, and began drafting codes of conduct for lab and field work.
+- Drafted an INSTAAR code of conduct, along with codes of conduct for lab and field work.